Manifestation Determination Examples: What Counts and Why It Matters

 There was a point in my career where I was sometimes attending 2 or 3 of these in a day, so I knew what to expect.
 And still, the school board members would look directly at me and say, “No, you are wrong.”

 It was like talking to a rock.
 Say your peace.
-But if you are not getting anywhere, follow up in writing and contact your state’s Protection and Advocacy Agency.
+But if you are not getting anywhere, follow up in writing and consider filing a state complaint.
 You can also ask them to show you what they are telling you.

 Again, stay calm.
 This is one of the most stressful things a parent will have to do.
 I personally think they are much more stressful than IEP meetings.
 This is also another reminder to keep great records on your child and do everything in writing.